DRAGNLabs/301r_retnet/README.md

 ## Citations

 Our paper is waiting to be published and our full citation will be given soon.
-Out current citations can be found on the citation section on our paper [Are You Using Retentive Networks?](./301R_Retnet_Paper.pdf).
+Our current citations can be found on the citation section on our paper [Are You Using Retentive Networks?](./301R_Retnet_Paper.pdf).